mkaz/code-syntax-block/readme.md

 ### Contribute

 See Github issues for list of current issues with the plugin.
 Please feel free to file any additional issues or requests that you may come across.
+Pull requests are welcome to help extend.

 ### Colophon